 The lingering effects of the recession, including reduced consumer spending, negatively impacted the Direct Selling Companies industry early in the five years to 2014.
 However, revenue has gained ground since the economic downturn.
 Many Americans who lost their jobs in the wake of the recession established direct selling businesses as a means of income due to the relatively low start-up costs, thus boosting revenue growth.
 In the five years to 2019, the industry is expected to continue to grow, driven by improved consumer confidence and disposable income.
 Nevertheless, department stores, large-format stores and online retailers will likely continue to take market share away from the industry... purchase to read more

 Industry Report - Industry Key Buyers Chapter

-In the five years to 2014, the industry is expected to largely retain its level of enterprises, with low-performing enterprises being replaced by eager new entrants... purchase to read more
+In the five years to 2014, the industry is expected to largely retain its level of enterprises, with low-performing enterprises being replaced by eager new entrants.
+Because the industry requires minimal startup costs, many Americans who lost their jobs as a result of the recession have picked up direct selling as a means of obtaining supplemental income... purchase to read more